 Perforated Eardrum

 A perforated eardrum is a hole or rupture in the eardrum, a thin membrane that separates the ear canal and the middle ear.
-The medical term for eardrum is tympanic membrane.
+The medical term for the eardrum is tympanic membrane.
 The middle ear is connected to the nose by the Eustachian Tube, which equalizes pressure in the middle ear.
 A perforated eardrum is often accompanied by decreased hearing and occasional discharge.
 Pain is usually not persistent.

 Ear_Infections_Denver